Skip to main contentArrow Right

 Domain ownership replaces open registration

 DCR allows anyone (including malicious parties) to register and potentially appear as another, trusted entity because every registration generates a random client_id.
 Meanwhile, client names (e.g., “Cursor,” “Claude Desktop”) are essentially up for grabs, and a threat actor can POST the exact same client_name as a legitimate client.
 CIMD provides native protection against client impersonation because the authorization server can verify that the client URI has the same origin as the CIMD URL.
-No more “stranger danger” from accepting arbitrary registrations.
+There's o more “stranger danger” from accepting arbitrary registrations.
 With CIMD, the client ID essentially is the URL.

-Unburdens registration database storage
+Unburdened registration database storage

 Natural client expiry and lifecycle

-Client validity is determined at request time by fetching the metadata document.
-If it’s not available, authorization fails.
-No more stale database entries accepting potentially compromised clients, and no complex cleanup.
+With CIMD, client validity is determined at request by fetching the metadata document.
+If it’s not available, auth fails.
+Metadata removal means automatic invalidation and no “stale” clients.

 Simpler operational logic